 The FAA is investing in the future aviation workforce.
 We are providing grants to academia and the aviation community to help prepare a more inclusive talent pool of pilots and aviation maintenance technicians, to inspire and recruit the next generation of aviation professionals.

 Grants are available to eligible applicants as established in legislation.
 (Individuals are not eligible to apply directly to the FAA for a grant under these programs.)
 To learn more, please select one of these grant opportunities:

 Generate and increase interest and prepare students to become aircraft pilots, aerospace engineers, or unmanned aircraft systems operators.

 Generate and increase interest and prepare students to pursue aviation maintenance careers.

 Program criteria and application details are provided in the Notices of Funding Opportunity, which are posted on grants.gov.
 We are not currently accepting grant applications.

 Check back for the latest information about these grant programs.

 To receive notifications when we update webpages about aviation workforce development grants, please subscribe.

-The FAA is only accepting Notices of Intent to Apply, questions, and feedback at AWD-Grants@faa.gov.
+Please send questions and feedback to us at AWD-Grants@faa.gov.
 To ensure a fair and open competition for the grant programs, we may post the answer to your feedback on this webpage.